Disruptions will keep being an issue. The question is, are you prepared for the next?

 Here is our checklist with the key steps to increase supply chain resilience:

 Keep your supply chain in sync with the strategy

 - Understand your value chain: It is very important that you truly understand your value chain and define a business strategy that matches your supply chain capabilities.
 A detailed supply chain network model and a target operating model will help you in achieving this.

 - Test strategies: Develop a digital model of your supply chain.
-A so called ‘digital twin’ provides you the ‘sandbox’ to test any strategy to detect unexpected impact or seize opportunities when they arise.
+A so-called ‘digital twin’ provides you the ‘sandbox’ to test any strategy to detect an unexpected impact or seize opportunities when they arise.

-- Assess risks: Traditional supply chain network modelling methods focus on the probability and impact of potential incidents.
-The EyeOn approach measures risk exposure and resilience by understanding time-to-survive (TTS) and time-to-recover (TTR) aspects.
+- Assess risks: Traditional supply chain network modeling methods focus on the probability and impact of potential incidents.
+The EyeOn approach measures risk exposure and supply chain resilience by understanding time-to-survive (TTS) and time-to-recover (TTR) aspects.
 Our approach allows you to assess the impact of risks regardless of their cause or probability.